wmironpatriots/TeamWiki/Docs/section1/wpilibIntro.md

 ## An Introduction to WPIlib
+###### Note: YOU ARE NOT EXPECTED TO MEMORIZE THIS, This is only supposed to get you thinking like a good FRC programmer
 ###### Sit down with some coffee, this is a big read

 WPIlib is a general purpose FRC library that allows FRC teams to focus on game specific code without worrying about hardware details.